 If you’re a beginning forager, one nice thing about lion’s manes is that there are no poisonous lookalikes.
 This means lion’s mane mushrooms are one of the safest mushrooms to forage and eat.

-The only other mushrooms that look similar to lion’s manes (Hericium erinaceus) are other closely related Hericium fungi such as coral tooth fungi (Hericium coralloides).
-Coral tooth fungi, and all of its familial lookalikes, are also edible, delicious, and medicinal, although they seem to be slightly rarer than lion’s manes in the wild.
+The only other mushrooms that look similar to lion’s manes are other closely related Hericium fungi such as coral tooth fungi aka bear’s head tooth fungus (Hericium coralloides).

 How to identify lion’s mane mushrooms:

-Here’s how to correctly identify a lion’s mane mushrooms:
+Here’s how to identify a lion’s mane mushroom:

 - fruiting in cool months;